object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 Objects and abstraction
 =======================

-This week we will take a first look at the representation of abstract mathematical objects and operations as data objects in a computer program.
+In this chaper we will take a first look at the representation of abstract mathematical objects and operations as data objects in a computer program.
 We will learn about what it means for objects to have a :term:`type`, and how to create new types using the :keyword:`class` keyword.